Can You Bring Your Dog on a Greyhound Bus? Learn About Greyhound’s Pet Policy.

 Tips for Traveling with Your Dog on Greyhound

-At Greyhound, trained Service Animals accompanied by customers with disabilities are allowed to travel on all of their buses.
-However, before boarding the bus, the passenger needs to present valid documentation certifying their animal as a trained service dog for individuals with disabilities under the Americans with Disabilities Act.
+At Greyhound, trained Service Animals accompanied by customers with disabilities can travel on all their buses.
+However, before boarding the bus, the passenger must present valid documentation certifying their animal as a trained service dog for individuals with disabilities under the Americans with Disabilities Act.